proofzero/rollupid/docs/content/en/docs/basics/how-it-works.md

 toc: true
 ---

+At Kubelt, we're building a decentralized cloud that is user-centric without compromising usablility.
+With Kubelt, every user is a stand-alone, local-first, edge application that can be composed in a peer-to-peer configuration, unlocking endless possibilities.

 ## What is Kubelt?

 Kubelt is building the web3 cloud — think “next generation Cloudflare” — leveraging peer-to-peer (p2p) protocols and decentralized platforms.